 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Rollingstone - Altura is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Rollingstone - Altura is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Rollingstone - Altura who work in management occupations (14.67%), office and administrative support (12.13%), and healthcare (6.80%).

-The citizens of Rollingstone - Altura are slightly better educated than the national average of 21.84% for all cities and towns, with 24.95% of adults in Rollingstone - Altura having a bachelor's degree or advanced degree.
+The education level of Rollingstone - Altura citizens is a little higher than the average for US cities and towns: 24.95% of adults in Rollingstone - Altura have at least a bachelor's degree.

 The per capita income in Rollingstone - Altura in 2022 was $35,791, which is middle income relative to Minnesota, and upper middle income relative to the rest of the US.
 This equates to an annual income of $143,164 for a family of four.
 However, Rollingstone - Altura contains both very wealthy and poor people as well.